OPEN YOUR EYES

 【Inspiration and influences】

-The media projects that Watanabe has carried out have been influenced by Sarajevo Survival Guide (1993), the project of FAMA based in Sarajevo, Bosnia and Herzegovina.
-This FAMA project is also assumed as dark tourism.
+The media projects that Watanabe has carried out have been influenced by the Sarajevo Survival Guide (1993), a project by FAMA based in Sarajevo, Bosnia and Herzegovina.
+This FAMA project is also considered a form of dark tourism.

-Both Watanabe and FAMA project cross genres such as media, social practice, reporting, and art.
+Both Watanabe’s and FAMA’s projects cross genres such as media, social practice, reporting, and art.

 【Visual and technical approaches】